-Pursuant to the Registration Rights Agreement, as amended, certain holders of shares of our common stock have registration rights and certain holders of our warrants have registration rights with respect to the shares of common stock issuable upon exercise.
+We are party to a Second Amended and Restated Registration Rights Agreement, which we amended in connection with our initial public offering in October 2017 (as amended, the Registration Rights Agreement).
+Pursuant to the Registration Rights Agreement, certain holders of shares of our common stock have registration rights and certain holders of our warrants have registration rights with respect to the shares of common stock issuable upon exercise.
 After registration of these shares of common stock pursuant to these rights, these shares will become freely tradable without restriction under the Securities Act.
 The registration rights will terminate with respect to each stockholder on the date on which such stockholder ceases to beneficially own more than one percent of our shares of common stock then outstanding or can sell all of its registrable shares without limitation during a three-month period without registration pursuant to Rule 144 of the Securities Act or another similar exemption under the Securities Act.